IverMortensen/IverMortensen/README.md

-Studying coputer science at UiT
+Studying computer science at UiT

-Working as a developer at Bravida
+Working as a developer at Bravida Tromsø

 <!--